OnionIoT/documentation/docs/guides/hardware-interfaces/using-spi-with-python.md

 Additionally, make sure the SPI device is supplied with power according to its specifications.

-## Step 4: SPI Hello World - Write Bytes to the Device
+## Step 4: SPI Hello World - Write Bytes to the Bus

 To confirm that the SPI bus is working, we'll run a Python program that **writes 256 bytes of incremental data** over SPI in eight cycles.